TMS Devices | 2025 Review

 MagStim

 I use MagStim in my practice.
 MagStim is based in the UK.
 Dr. Anthony Parker pioneered the first TMS machine in the UK in 1985.
-In 1990 MagStim parent company made TMS commercially available.
-Horizon Performance with Stim-Guide is FDA-cleared for rTMS, iTBS and navigated TMS.
+In 1990, MagStim's parent company made TMS commercially available.
+Horizon Performance with Stim-Guide is FDA-cleared for rTMS, iTBS, and navigated TMS.
 Stim-Guide is their version of neuronavigation.
 StimGuide doesn’t require an MRI to guide the operator to the treatment location.
 Non-MRI-guided targeting is less accurate than structural MRI-guided targeting, and structural MRI-guided targeting is less accurate than functional connectivity MRI targeting.
 Read my detailed article about navigated TMS if you are interested in learning more about navigated TMS.

 MagStim uses an air cooling system.
 This makes cooling the coil very fast.
 We never encountered downtime between patients to cool the system.
 The caveat to air cooling is that it makes the system loud because of the cooling fans.

 H3 is their updated TMS system.
-It builds on the sound foundations of Horizon Performance with StimGuide but adds a better user interface software.
-Recently in Jan 2023, H3 gained clearance for OCD, and in March 2023 got clearance for anxious depression.
+It builds on the sound foundations of Horizon Performance with StimGuide but adds better user interface software.
+In addition to rTMS and iTBS FDA clearance for depression, it is also FDA cleared for anxious depression and OCD.

 Pros: